Boris14/UE5-Climbing-System/README.md

-# UE5TopDownARPG
+# UE5-Climbing-System

-Template for a Top Down ARPG created with Unreal Engine 5.
+A simple climbing system implementation in Unreal Engine 5.

-Part of the learning materials for the course 'Game Engine Architecture with UE4' taught at the University of Sofia.
+Project for the course 'Game Engine Architecture' at the University of Sofia.

 See the Game Engine Architecture lectures at [https://github.com/nikoladimitroff/Game-Engine-Architecture](https://github.com/nikoladimitroff/Game-Engine-Architecture)